 - Tours.
 Walk through the Gold Coast/Near North/Lincoln Park neighborhoods and the Bucktown/Wicker Park neighborhoods and discover Chicago's cultural gems while tasting delicious foods on a Chicago Food Tour.

 - Wildlife.
-Chicago's Lincoln Park Zoo is the largest free zoo in the country.
-The Shedd Aquarium with more than 8,000 aquatic animals.
+Chicago's Lincoln Park Zoo is one of the largest free zoos in the country.
+The Shedd Aquarium is home to more than 32,000 animals.

 Chicago is home to one of the largest and most diversified economies in the world, providing students with countless internship and career options.

-- Thousands of internship opportunities in a wide range of industries, including media, commerce, medicine, banking, the arts, social services, sports, and more
+- Thousands of internship opportunities are available in a wide range of industries, including media, commerce, medicine, banking, the arts, social services, sports, and more

 Education at Loyola extends beyond the classroom.
-Many students expand their experience by participating in service-learning projects, which combine academic instruction with community-based learning by connecting learning objectives to service objectives.
+Many students expand their experience by participating in service-learning projects, which combine academic instruction with community-based learning.

 - Hands-on service-learning opportunities that introduce students to the complexity of social issues by combining classroom studies with community work